-During the first and second quarter 2015, we did not generate any net proceeds under the controlled equity offering sales agreement, as amended.
+During the first, second and third quarters of 2015, we did not generate any net proceeds under the controlled equity offering sales agreement, as amended.
 Aggregate gross proceeds of up to \$3.0 million remain available under this arrangement.
 We have no current plans to sell any shares under the controlled equity agreement.